izgzhen/RuScript/spec/Compiler.md

 # Compiler Design

 The compiler needs to compile the RuScript language into RuScript bytecode.
-First, it should enforce the correctness of advanced semantics; Second, it should try to eliminate the majority of runtime error through static checking; Third, it should try to optimize the bytecode to archive better efficiency and smaller binary.
+First, it should enforce the correctness of advanced semantics; Second, it should try to eliminate the majority of runtime error through static checking; Third, it should try to optimize the bytecode to archive better efficiency and smaller binary size.

 ## High-level Language Design
 The [model](./Model.md) has already given some suggestion over how the language looks like.
 Here is a more formal description.